groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 ## Tags and Expressions

 ***Tags*** and ***Expressions*** are the fundamental elements of the report generation technique, that are located in the document template and intended for the purposes of dynamic content management.
-At its simplest, a tag defines a command for the Reporting Engine, and the expression, which is an integral part of the tag, defines commands parameters.
+At its simplest, a tag defines a command for the Reporting Engine, and the expression, which is an integral part of the tag, defines command's parameters.

-In terms of the Reporting Engine, it does not matter what type of document templates you are working with - regardless of the document template type, tags and expression syntax remains the same anywhere.
+In terms of the Reporting Engine, it does not matter what type of document templates you are working with — regardless of the document template type, tags and expression syntax remains the same anywhere.
 However, you need to use character escaping when working with HTML templates.

-A tag is surrounded with a pair of "**`<<`**", "**`>>`**" character sequences and consists of the following elements: name, expression, switches and comment.
+A tag is surrounded with a pair of "**`<<`**", "**`>>`**" character sequences and consists of the following elements: name, expression, switches and comment:

 ```C#
 <<tagName [expression] -switch1 -switch2 ... //comment>>